biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

     Instability Index and Net Charge due to syntax technicalities)
 -   Also added a test class in Maven to ensure that the short examples given are error-free

+### June 30 - Current (Week 10)

+-   Added several methods in different classes to enable the usable of methods that does not need to specify location of ElementMass.xml
+-   Improve the CookbookTester.java to combine shortExample 4 and 5 plus
+    utilizing methods that do not need to explicitly specify ElementMass.xml in shortExamples 2 and 3

 Skype call notes
 ----------------